Nitrokey/odoo-modules-migration/README.md

   Add arbitrary notes into the "comment" field, such as reasoning for your evaluation or "module has been renamed to X"

 6. Analyse the current state, e.g. `python3 omm.py analyse modules.yaml 15.0`
+  You can filter by authors with `--include-authors` and `--exclude-authors`.

 Exemplary output: